 Increased national and international publicity, particularly with respect to environmental tourism, has attracted large numbers of visitors, benefitting the economy, but placing great demands on island infrastructure and posing a threat to the environment that people are attracted by.
-The growth in numbers of caravans/motorhomes has been a particular problem.
+The growth in numbers of caravans/motorhomes has presented both a challenge and a number of positive opportunities.